How to Make Pizza at Home That's Better Than Takeout

 Of course, you can put tomato slices on top of the cheese.
 Tomatoes have a high moisture content, so they won't caramelize; instead, they'll dehydrate slightly for a more concentrated tomato flavor.

-How to cook pizza on a stone: Place a pizza stone on a lower oven rack.
+Place a pizza stone ($39; Amazon) on a lower oven rack.
 Preheat the oven between 450 and 500 degrees F (250 to 260 degrees C) — the stone needs heat up while the oven heats.
 Large, thick-crusted pizzas might need an oven temperature closer to 400 degrees F (200 degrees C) so the crust can cook completely before the toppings burn.

 Tip: For a crunchy crust, preheat a baking sheet or cast iron skillet in the bottom of the oven.
 Once you load the pizza, toss ice cubes into the hot pan to create a burst of steam.